robcalcote/413ClassWork/Sprints/sprint4.md

 # # Checkout Page: `/catalog/checkout/`
-* Show a form containing address fields: address, city, state, zip, etc.
+  #X# Show a form containing address fields: address, city, state, zip, etc.
-* Create an account at https://stripe.com.
+# # Create an account at https://stripe.com.
-  * Place your Stripe standard, testing key and secret in settings as `settings.STRIPE_PUBLIC_KEY` and `settings.STRIPE_SECRET_KEY`.
+  # # Place your Stripe standard, testing key and secret in settings as `settings.STRIPE_PUBLIC_KEY` and `settings.STRIPE_SECRET_KEY`.
-  * You can set `stripe.api_key` in settings as well.
+  # # You can set `stripe.api_key` in settings as well.
-* Use the Stripe.com "Checkout" method to show the payment control.
+# # Use the Stripe.com "Checkout" method to show the payment control.
-  * Note that Stripe offers several methods of collecting payments.
+  # # Note that Stripe offers several methods of collecting payments.
 We're using one at https://stripe.com/docs/checkout.
-  * Your Django form should include a hidden "stripeToken" field to put the returned stripe token into: `stripeToken = forms.CharField(widget=forms.HiddenInput())`
+  # # Your Django form should include a hidden "stripeToken" field to put the returned stripe token into: `stripeToken = forms.CharField(widget=forms.HiddenInput())`
-* You don't need to validate the address fields.
+# # You don't need to validate the address fields.
 You can assume they are entered correctly.
-* In the form's clean() method, do something like this:
+#X# In the form's clean() method, do something like this:

         def clean(self):
             try: